CelsoReyes/zmap7/README.md

 The binning for these plots can be changed through the axes' context menu.

 * `FMD` : frequency magnitude distribution plot.
-This plot reflects only the data within the selected region, and does not include cross-section specific details.
 Information contained in here can be further analyzed via the context menu.

 ### Cummulative plots